datalad-handbook/book/docs/intro/installation.rst

 If git-annex is installed already (via brew), DataLad can also be installed via Pythons package manager ``pip`` (see paragraph on pip), which should already be installed by default on your system.
 Recent macOS versions may use ``pip3`` instead of ``pip`` -- use :term:`tab completion` to find out which is installed.

-.. findoutmore:: If something is not on PATH...
+.. find-out-more:: If something is not on PATH...

     Recent macOS versions may warn after installation that scripts were installed into locations that were not on ``PATH``::